Analog Tools: A Reminder to Slow Down

 It is cool to see the resurgence of analog tools in the office and home.
 I suppose it is due to a few factors that are simply irreplaceable by technology:

-2) Meditative - a characteristic that is forever linked with 'slowing down'.
+2) Meditative - A characteristic that is forever linked with "slowing down."
 Taking extra time to do a task can help you relieve yourself from distraction.
-The act of focusing on a singular task is good for you mind and body and a virtue in many spiritual and religious circles.
+The act of focusing on a singular task is good for your mind and body and a virtue in many spiritual and religious circles.
 This type of focus is proven to have powerful stress relieving potential and is a great way to begin or end a day.